INTERSECT-training/testing/episodes/TDD.md

 ### Refactor
 At this point, our pytest function is just making sure we can import the code.
 But our end-to-end test makes sure the entire function is working as expected (albeit for a small, simple input).
-How about we move the file IO into the main guard?
+How about we move the file IO into the `main` function?

 :::::::::::::::::::::::::::::::::::::: challenge

 ## Refactor

-Change file IO to occur in the guard clause.
-Your new main method should look like `def main(infile, outfile)`.
+Change file IO to occur in the `main` function.
+Your new main function should look like `def main(infile, outfile)`.

 :::::::::::::::::::::::::::::::::::::: solution